Murad-SUSTCSE/SNAKE-GAME/README.md

 Players navigate a snake to eat food/foods while avoiding collisions, with increasing difficulty as the snake grows.

 🎮 Features
-Multiple Levels: Choose your level at the start—higher levels mean faster snake movement.
+Multiple Levels: Choose your level at the start—higher levels mean faster snake movement.<br>
-Classic Gameplay: A very simple mechanics with smooth graphics.
+Classic Gameplay: A very simple mechanics with smooth graphics.<br>
-Clean UI: A user-friendly home screen to select levels.
+Clean UI: A user-friendly home screen to select levels.<br>

-🚀 Installation
+🚀 Installation:<br>
-Follow the steps below to compile :
+Follow the steps below to compile : <br>
-1.Install SFML
+1.Install SFML<br>

-Download SFML from the official website: [SFML Downloads](https://www.sfml-dev.org/download.php).
+Download SFML from the official website: [SFML Downloads](https://www.sfml-dev.org/download.php).<br>
-Extract it to a preferred directory (e.g., D:/SFML-2.6.1).
+Extract it to a preferred directory (e.g., D:/SFML-2.6.1).<br>

-2.Configure Environment PATH:
+2.Configure Environment PATH:<br>

-Navigate to the Debugging section in the project properties.
+Navigate to the Debugging section in the project properties.<br>
-In the Environment area, add the following:
+In the Environment area, add the following:<br>
-"PATH=D:\SFML-2.6.1\bin"(Without quotes)
+"PATH=D:\SFML-2.6.1\bin"(Without quotes)<br>
-Replace "PATH=D:\SFML-2.6.1\bin" with the location of your SFML bin folder.
+Replace "PATH=D:\SFML-2.6.1\bin" with the location of your SFML bin folder.<br>

-3.Set Include Directories:
+3.Set Include Directories:<br>

-Go to C/C++ → Additional Include Directories.
+Go to C/C++ → Additional Include Directories.<br>
-Update the path to point to your SFML include folder.
+Update the path to point to your SFML include folder.<br>
-(Initially, it may be set to "D:/SFML-2.6.1/include").
+(Initially, it may be set to "D:/SFML-2.6.1/include").<br>

-4.Set Library Directories:
+4.Set Library Directories:<br>

-Go to Linker → Additional Library Directories.
+Go to Linker → Additional Library Directories.<br>
-Update the path to point to your SFML library folder.
+Update the path to point to your SFML library folder.<br>
-(Initially, it may be set to "D:/SFML-2.6.1/lib").
+(Initially, it may be set to "D:/SFML-2.6.1/lib").<br>